 “You may experience pain for a few days after your piercing, [as well as] swelling, bleeding, redness, or discharge from the area,” says Green.
 However, here are the side effects of a snug piercing to look for specifically to signal that something is going wrong:

-- Infection: As with any piercing, the main unwanted side effect is an infection, says Pepper.
+- Infection: As with any piercing, the main unwanted side effect is an infection, says Nicky.
 If you see intense and persistent swelling, a bright redness that doesn’t go away, skin cracking, soreness, fluid build-up, or a discharge around the piercing site, it would be best to see a medical professional right away.
-According to Pepper, you’ll typically have to take an oral antibiotic to treat an infected piercing, only once it’s confirmed by a professional.
+According to Nicky, you’ll typically have to take an oral antibiotic to treat an infected piercing, only once it’s confirmed by a professional.

-- Pustule: A blister or pimple filled with pus, often caused by a piercing being irritated while healing.
+- Pustule: A blister or pimple filled with pus, potentially caused by a piercing being irritated while healing.
 Continue to clean your piercing as directed, adding salt soaks to your routine up to three times per day to flush the pustules out safely.

 - Migration: Like rejection, this is when your body pushes around your piercing.
 However, migration occurs when your snug piercing moves but isn’t completely pushed out.
 This is a rare occurrence in a snug piercing, but is typically caused by improper aftercare or having an ear not meant for it in the first place.
 If you see this happening, talk to an experienced piercer about getting the jewelry changed or other ways forward.
 Also be sure you’re properly following all recommended aftercare.